 In this tutorial, we will install the latest available version of Zabbix, Zabbix 4.2 on a Ubuntu 18.04 server.
 We will secure the Zabbix dashboard using Let’s Encrypt SSL certificates.
 We will also learn how to install Zabbix agent on a remote server to gather the metrics of a remote server.

-- Cloud VPS or Dedicated Server with at least 1GB RAM and Ubuntu 18.04 installed.
+- A server with at least 1GB RAM and Ubuntu 18.04 installed.

 - You must be logged in via SSH as sudo or root user.
 This tutorial assumes that you are logged in as a sudo user.

 - A domain name pointed towards your Snel server to generate Let’s Encrypt certificate.

 Update the system with the latest packages and security patches using these commands.

 After upgrade, make sure to reboot the system using the command

 Step 2: Add Zabbix Repository